paumoer/paucanelita/README.md

 ## Hi there 👋
 ## 🔭 I’m currently working on my master thesis in Industrial Ecology.
-## 🌱 I’m currently learning how to use Brightway with premise.
+## 🌱 I’m currently learning how to use Brightway2 and 2.5 with premise.
 ## ☁ I am looking into the environmental impacts of Direct Air Carbon Capture and Storage.

 <!--